 STEP 5.
 SIT THE ACADEMIC EXCELLENCE TEST AND SCIENCE TASKS

-Applicants for the Rennie Coutts STEM Scholarship for Girls will also complete a supplementary 30-minute science-based written exercise at the testing.
+Applicants for the Rennie Coutts STEM Scholarship for Girls will complete the Academic Test as well as a supplementary 30-minute science-based written exercise.

 STEP 6.
 INTERVIEW

 Shortlisted applicants are invited for an interview with the Head of Campus (or delegate).
 Interviews are held both in person or via video conference, depending on the applicant’s location.